julelang/manual/src/std/io.md

 	fn WriteStr(mut self, s: str)!: (n: int)
 }
 ```
-Implements the basic WriteStr method.
+Implements the basic WriteStr method\.

-The WriteStr method similar to Writer.Write method but takes string.
-Behavior should be same as the Writer.Write method.
+The WriteStr method similar to Writer\.Write method but takes string\.
+Behavior should be same as the Writer\.Write method\.

-Implementations must not retain s.
-Exceptionals are not standardized.
-Should be documented by implementations.
+Implementations must not retain s\.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## ByteReader
 ```jule